octarinesec/octarine-operator/charts/cbcontainers-operator/README.md

 ## Templates

-This chart consists of two [templates](cbcontainers-operator-chart/templates).
+This chart consists of four [templates](cbcontainers-operator-chart/templates).

 The [operator.yaml](cbcontainers-operator-chart/templates/operator.yaml) file contains all resources, apart from the operator deployment.
 It is generated via `kustomize`.